 1. Get Your Hearing and Eyesight Checked Regularly

 When you experience changes to your health or start taking new medications, it’s important to discuss side effects with your healthcare provider.
-Some medications may have side effects that can impact your driving abilities like increased drowsiness, sensitivity to light, etc.
+Some medications may have side effects that can impact your driving, like increased drowsiness, sensitivity to light and dizziness.

 3. Avoid Distractions

-No matter your age, avoiding distractions while behind the wheel is a smart decision.
-Practice safe driving practices like putting your phone away or even turning on a do not disturb function, turning the radio down, avoiding eating while driving and adjusting your car’s settings before hitting the road.
+No matter your age, avoiding distractions while behind the wheel is a smart decision for everyone.
+Practice safe driving practices like putting your phone away or turning on the do not disturb function, lowering the volume on the radio, avoiding eating while driving and adjusting the vehicle’s mirror and seat settings before hitting the road.

 4. Limit Driving at Night or During Inclement Weather

-Driving in low-visibility conditions, like when it’s dark outside, during heavy rain or when it’s snowing or foggy, can be dangerous.
+Driving in low-visibility conditions, like when it’s dark outside or during heavy rain, snow or fog can be dangerous.
 If possible, try to drive during the daylight and in good weather conditions whenever possible.

 5. Choose Routes Carefully

-When driving from point A to point B, try to avoid higher speed roadways like interstates and highways.
+Try to avoid higher-speed roadways like interstates and highways.
 It’s also good to limit routes that call for making left turns onto busy roads.
-If you have a destination you frequent, it’s a good idea to pick a route you’re comfortable with.
+If you have a destination you visit with regular frequency, pick a route that you know well and are comfortable driving.